 By informing your employees about best practices in health and safety, data protection and equality and diversity, compliance training can help companies foster a safe and inclusive working environment. 📝

-By highlighting issues – such as discrimination in the workplace – compliance training can encourage employees to speak up in the event that they do spot (or experience) such an issue.
+By highlighting important issues – such as discrimination in the workplace – compliance training can encourage employees to speak up in the event that they do spot (or experience) such an issue.

 This creates a proactive attitude within the workforce, and as a result, helps you create a much more inclusive workplace. 😊